10 Ecommerce Advertising Statistics You Should Know Before 2023

 Many B2C companies are already quite good at personalization, while B2B companies still have a lot to improve.
 39% of B2B buyers claim to have experienced a poor level of personalization when buying online.
 They want suppliers to communicate more relevant targeted messages as they’re frustrated with irrelevant messaging and marketing.

 The conclusion is simple.
-If you won’t personalize the shopping experience for your customers across all channels in 2023, you’ll lose them to the brands that invest in learning their customers’ needs.
+If you don’t personalize the shopping experience for your customers across all channels, you’ll lose them to the brands that invest in learning their customers’ needs.

-1. A wide range of modern payment options become crucial for eCommerce
+1. A wide range of modern payment options has become crucial for e-commerce.

 According to recent statistics, digital and mobile wallets accounted for about 50% of worldwide eCommerce payment transactions, which makes them the most commonly used online payment method.